Marcelooll/Marcelooll/README.md

 - 👋 Hi, I’m @Marcelooll
 - 👀 I’m interested in ...
-Programation, Software Engineering, Games, IA
+Programming, CS, Software Engineering, Games, IA, Java
 - 🌱 I’m currently learning ...
-I am learning python and java language, through several courses in Brazil.
+I am learning a lot about java and CS related stuff, through several courses in Brazil.
 - 💞️ I’m looking to collaborate on ...I am accepting any collaboration at the moment, to have several projects in my career, but my preferences are: Creation of websites and programs
 - 📫 How to reach me ...
 Send me a email
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...
-I really want to learn how to develop (complex) games, and I'm learning how to use Lua in roblox studio, for fun!!
+- ⚡ Fun fact: Started programming because of sci-fi movies and watching some videos of guys creating indie games in brazil

 <!---
 Marcelooll/Marcelooll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.